40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH3 -- enable and disable functionality.md

-# CH3 -- enable and disable Bash functionality
+# CH3 -- enable and disable functionality
 ## objectives
 You will know how to